fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 ##### Race conditions

-> What if it fails at step 5 and takes some time and many retries to succeed?
+> What if it fails at step 5 and takes many retries to succeed?

-During this time window, downstream services may have already processed the OrderCreated message faster than the database writing succeeds, maybe one of these services attempted to make HTTP requests back to your service to ask for more information about the Order and it failed because the Order didn't exist yet.
+During this time window, downstream services may have already processed the OrderCreated message faster than the database writing finally succeeds.
+Maybe one of these services attempted to make HTTP requests back to your service to ask for more information about the Order and it failed because the Order didn't exist yet.

-Race conditions are temporary inconsistencies and are in the nature of distributed systems.
+Race conditions are temporary inconsistencies and are at the heart of developing distributed systems.

 Services must be designed with resilience in mind, assuming anything may be unavailable and fail anytime.

-As far as things are eventually consistent it is fine to mitigate these with resilience guards, the same way you would validate if inputs are null before executing a function.
+As far as things are eventually consistent it is fine to mitigate these with resilience guards, the same way you would validate if inputs are *null* before executing a function.

 ##### Rollbacks

-The main challenge is rollbacking.

 > What if only at step 5 do you discover the Order can't be created?

 Possible scenarios:
 * Some of the business invariants are checked at the database level
-* This is a non-deterministic flow such as a reservation.
-The database writing is competing for resources and the writing fails to avoid overbooking
+* This is a non-deterministic flow such as a reservation, and the database writing fails to avoid overbooking
 * The client just gives up on the Order and stops retrying

-But now downstream services are already processing the message, handling payment, and moving inventory, and it rippled out a permanent inconsistency across the system.
+Now downstream services are already processing the message, handling payment and moving inventory.
+It rippled out a permanent inconsistency across the system.

-Data that lives outside is immutable, a message can't be un-sent and rollback across the system takes a heavy toll.
+Data that lives outside is immutable, a message can't be un-sent and rollback across many services takes a heavy toll.

-In order to roll back, it needs to span a whole Order Cancellation saga, to notify other services and allow them to take compensatory actions, e.g. refund payment.
+To roll back, it needs to span a whole Order Cancellation saga, to notify other services and allow them to take compensatory actions, e.g. refund payment.

 [Sagas][saga] are complex to implement, it requires strong coordination and testing between multiple teams, it is usually designed by a high-level architect that understands most of the system.

-Cancellation sagas may exist as part of the business rules, but in this example, it exists purely for technical reasons requiring quite extra work.

-To avoid rollbacks this workflow needs a stronger guarantee when delivering messages, it needs the best of both worlds:
-- Guarantee the message is always produced
+To avoid the costs of rollbacks it needs a stronger guarantee when delivering messages, it needs the best of both worlds and guarantee the message is always produced and at the latest step
-- Guarantee the message is produced at the latest step to avoid bad assumptions

 # Consistency with microservices (Part 2)